oVirt/ovirt-site/source/develop/release-management/features/storage/cd-block-storage.md

 ## Summary

-This feature adds new implementation for CD-ROM management no block storage domains, namely for loading, ejecting and changing CD-ROM.
+This feature adds new implementation for CD-ROM management on block storage domains, namely for loading, ejecting and changing CD-ROM.

 ## Owner